Jrhodes07/meta/contribute.md

 This way you know what we are aiming for, so you can contribute to that effort and spend time on efforts the core team won’t handle for now.
 On the roadmap document itself you can help us in the following ways:

-* Help us measure the status and success of each goals
+* Help us measure the status and success of each goal
 * Offer different goals (in the #goals-and-roadmap Slack channel)
 * Community goal - have 1% of our community being core contributors (moving up the ladder)